Helpful Natural Blood Pressure Reducers and Hypertension

 Anti-aging Food Pyramid

 The anti-aging food pyramid is a simple graphic format based on the modified Mediterranean Diet.
 This food choice program consists of 50-55% complex carbohydrates of low glycemic index type food such as legumes, nuts, whole-wheat, and whole fruits, 20-25% protein (preferably from plant sources), 25-30% fat, and 5% sweets, candies and dessert.
-This is in sharp contrast to the typical American diet where 46% comes from simple carbohydrate such as white bread and pasta, and 43% of calories comes from fat (mostly saturated and trans-fat)
+This is in sharp contrast to the typical American diet where 46% comes from simple carbohydrates such as white bread and pasta, and 43% of calories comes from fat (mostly saturated and trans-fat)

 There are three major layers to the Anti-Aging Food Pyramid to pay attention to when attempting to use natural blood pressure reducers.
 They are divided into daily intake layers, 2-3 times a week layers, and once a week layers.
 Imagine a pyramid with three groups of layers, each layer getting much narrower as it gets closer to the tip.